Jhutterer/visualsubnetcalc/app/.prompts/orchestrator.Agent.md

 # Orchestrator Agent

 Purpose: Coordinate `src` and `dist` agents to deliver changes in small, testable milestones.
-For each milestone: plan → implement → test → present summary/diff/test output for explicit human approval → commit on a feature branch → continue.
-Never advance without approval.
+For each milestone: plan -> implement -> test -> present summary/diff/test output -> commit on a feature branch -> continue.

 Inputs reviewed: `app/.prompts/BuildingProject.PRD.v3.md`, `app/.prompts/src.Agent.md`, `app/.prompts/dist.Agent.md`.
 The PRD-aligned milestones below reflect v3.

 ## Ground Rules

-- Human gate: After each milestone, present summary + diff + full test output; pause for approval.
+- Human approval is implicit.
+Do not pause to ask unless a milestone fails its tests or creates destructive changes.
+Proceed automatically through milestones with commits and test runs.
+Only stop if instructed.
 - Branching: Use a feature branch (e.g., `feat/orchestrated-transition`), atomic Conventional Commits, rebase cleanly, no squash until final.
 - Tests: Start targeted, then full suite.
 Keep tests green.
-- Auto-fix loop: On failure, attempt up to 2 focused fixes → retest → report.
+- Auto-fix loop: On failure, attempt up to 2 focused fixes -> retest -> report.
 Escalate if still failing.
 - Minimal scope: Only change what the milestone needs.

 ## Environment & Commands